bjmt/universalmotif/README.md

 ### Sequence scanning and higher order motifs

 The `universalmotif` package provides the `scan_sequences()` function to quickly scan a set of input sequences for motif hits.
 Additionally, the `add_multifreq()` function can be used to generate higher order motifs.
 These can also be used to scan sequences with higher accuracy.
+By default `scan_sequences()` calculates a threshold cutoff from a P-value, though this can be changed to a manual logodds threshold.

 ```r
 library(universalmotif)